-B and C rated windows should not be discounted in favour of an A rated window in every case.
+However, B and C rated windows should not be discounted in favour of an A-rated window in every case.
 We must also remember that the purchase of new windows and doors is an “emotional” experience, so customers must find windows and doors attractive to them and right for their home even if their energy ratings may be less than those advertising the highest possible ratings.

 Some Clarification on A Ratings

 There is an excellent article from the Council for Aluminium in Building explaining the differences between the BFRC and the BRE Green Guide ratings.

 The Council For Aluminium in Building(CAB) is a really good organisation with memberships from across the industry.